Author - Artist - Voice Over Actor

 “I’ve grown accustomed to this mask.”

-I have always liked the music MY FAIR LADY (I don’t like the ending, but that’s a different discussion), and the other day I began mouthing words to the son “I’ve grown accustomed to her face” and a thought struck me.
+I have always liked the musical MY FAIR LADY (I don’t like the ending, but that’s a different discussion), and the other day I began mouthing words to the son “I’ve grown accustomed to her face” and a thought struck me.
 So I came home and wrote my own version of the song.

 Will all apologies to Lerner & Loewe, and apologies to your ears.
 Here is my bad singing of a my parody “I’ve grown accustomed to this mask.”